 Joanne Bailey joined the faculty in 2004.
-In 2007 she became director of the Nurse Midwifery Service.
+In 2007 she became director of the Nurse-Midwifery Service.
 Her fluency in several languages, most specifically Spanish, helped us to establish a clinic for Hispanic patients at Ann Arbor Planned Parenthood.
-Joanne's interest in global health initiatives have led her to organize undergraduate trips to Honduras for a three week immersion in community, social service and poverty issues relating to third world countries.
+Joanne's interest in global health initiatives has led her to organize undergraduate trips to Honduras for a three-week immersion in community, social service, and poverty issues relating to third world countries.
 She has also helped to establish a home for orphaned children with AIDS in Honduras along with other international initiatives.
-Prior to joining the faculty she was a Clinical Research Associate for the Department of Internal Medicine, Division of Hematology and Oncology with a research interest in cervical cancer prevention trials.
+Prior to joining the faculty, she was a Clinical Research Associate for the Department of Internal Medicine, Division of Hematology and Oncology with a research interest in cervical cancer prevention trials.

 Vanessa Dalton, MD joined the faculty in 2001 and is currently an Assistant Professor and the director of the department's health services research group.
 She completed her work as an Interdisciplinary Women's Health Research Scholar and her research interests include family planning and contraception, access to care, and human rights.

 Dr. Liu joined the faculty in 1999 and is currently an Associate Professor in the Division of Gynecologic Oncology.
 Her research interests are focused on the molecular events that may lead to the development of ovarian cancer, and strategies to circumvent resistance to chemotherapy in ovarian cancer.